-The main building contains a large classroom that can accommodate 250 people, three regular classrooms, an audiovisual classroom, a scientific combustion laboratory, and a library.
-In addition, it also contains disaster response training rooms and other facilities for fostering trainees with the ability to it has been equipped with dedicated facilities for women, assess situations and give commands as leaders by experiencing a variety of simulated disaster scenarios.
+accommodate 250 people, three regular classrooms, an audiovisual classroom, a scientific combustion laboratory, and a library, as well as disaster training rooms for training situational judgment and command skills by experiencing a variety of simulated disasters.

 The secondary building contains an auditorium that can accommodate 300 people, as well as rescue training rooms, special classrooms, an indoor training ground, and more.